hrvojesimic/hsdigital/story/covid-cfr/covid-cfr.md

 ## Differences between East and West

 Let's focus on all member states from the western side of the continent, up to Finland, Germany, Austria, and Italy.
-Here are all three charts with aggregate data:
+Here are all three charts put together:

 <figure>
 <div class="fullChart"